Project governance frameworks

-On this page you will find information on project governance frameworks and their relevant project management methodologies, books, tools and qualifications.
+On this page you will find information on project governance frameworks and their project management methodologies, books, tools and qualifications.

 The differences between project governance and project management, which are frequently confused, are also pointed out.